Planning the perfect Tuscany road trip itinerary is no easy feat–but it’s well worth getting right.

 Buy the insurance–you won’t regret it.

 Ultimately, this is up to you–I know some people prefer not to buy additional CDW insurance (aka the insurance that covers damages to the actual car you’re driving, as opposed to your liability to anyone else) on trips–but we buy it every. single. time. in Tuscany and have no regrets.

 I don’t want to overstate things, because driving in Tuscany isn’t exactly like driving in the Wild West–but let’s just say that the roads are often tiny, the buildings very close, the parking lots cramped, and the other tourists’ rental cars parked nearby are frequently scratched and dinged in a way that while not horrendously damaging, is definitely something a car rental company would love to charge you for if it happened on your watch.

-The peace of mind is absolutely worth it to us–you can price it for yourself when shopping on Discover Car Hire, or purchase a travel insurance policy through World Nomads that includes car rental insurance (but be sure to double-check the policy, because only some of their policies cover it).
+The peace of mind is absolutely worth it to us–you can price it for yourself when shopping on Discover Car Hire, or purchase a travel insurance policy through that includes car rental insurance (but be sure to double-check the policy, because only some policies cover it).

 You need an international driving permit to rent a car in Tuscany.

 Technically, you always need an international driving permit to rent a car in Italy, and that includes in Tuscany.